 4. Attend the last NATIONAL AAP Webinar

-There will not be a 4th Wednesday webinar in February of 2018.
+NOTE: There will not be a 4th Wednesday webinar in January of 2018.

 Meet the AAP-CA2 Immunizations QI Team

 Edward Curry, MD, FAAP Chapter President / CQN Immunizations Physician Project Leader.